puppetlabs/aws_lifecycle_tools/README.md

 and meant to allow for community members to update and collaborate on common tooling for handling Puppet nodes in AWS.

-Initial released in Jan of 2016, these scripts were created as part of this [AWS Whitepaper](http://info.puppetlabs.com/GL-2016-01-WC-1873-AWS-Whitepaper_Registration.html).
+Initially released in Jan of 2016, these scripts were created as part of this [AWS Whitepaper](http://info.puppetlabs.com/GL-2016-01-WC-1873-AWS-Whitepaper_Registration.html).

 ## Contents